Culture Night - Information

 In consultation with the Association of Travel Service Providers and emergency responders, there will be parking facilities for buses on Culture Night at Túngata, Hallgrímskirkja, and Skúlagata.
 These spots are only for picking up and dropping off passengers.

-• Skúlagata (west of Olís): Facility for larger buses.
+• Skúlagata (west of Olís): Facilities for larger buses.
 Access at the intersection of Snorrabraut and Hverfisgata, and down Barónstígur and Skúlagata.
-However, after 2pm until 9pm, you may enter via Skúlagata from Sæbraut.
+From 2pm to 9pm, you may enter via Skúlagata from Sæbraut.
 The exit is through the same route back.
 While the marathon is ongoing, there is an open route via Borgartún to Snorrabraut/Hverfisgata.

 Only cars specially marked by authorized travel service companies may use the services mentioned above.

-Here is a street closure map for Culture Night 2023.
+Here is the street closure map for Culture Night 2024.

 Information for users of disabled persons' transport services on Culture Night